ES Frequently Asked Questions

 Your Equity Scholarships application gathers all the information needed to allow institutions to determine which of their scholarships you’re eligible for.
 When you apply, you don’t have to nominate which Equity Scholarship you’re applying for as you’ll be considered for all scholarships for which you’re eligible.

 It’s necessary to provide the documents requested:

 - to assist in ranking your application in relation to other applications.

-Income support payments are financial assistance for students undertaking tertiary study.
-They are administered by the Australian Government and include Youth Allowance, Austudy and ABSTUDY.
-These payments are made based on the assessment of the income and sometimes assets of the applicant, their partner, carer or supporter.
-This assessment will determine their eligibility for payment or the rate of payment they may receive.
-For information about Centrelink (or other Commonwealth) means-tested income support payments, visit the Department of Human Services website.
+Income support payments are financial assistance administered by the Australian Government and include (but are not limited to) Youth Allowance, Austudy and ABSTUDY.
+These payments are made based on an assessment of the income and sometimes assets of the applicant, their partner, carer or supporter.
+For information about Centrelink means-tested income support payments, visit the Department of Human Services website.

-Note: Family Tax Benefit Part A and Part B are not income and assets tested payments.
+Note: Family Tax Benefit Part A and Part B are not means-tested payments.

 Yes.
 If you expect to receive a Centrelink means-tested income support payment in the future, you’ll be asked to indicate in the online application when you expect to receive your first payment (before 1 July or after 1 July).

 You won’t be asked to provide documents, however once your first Centrelink payment has been credited to your bank account, you need to let us know.